YouNow/younow.github.io/policy/en/privacy.md

 YouNow uses YouTube API services.
 For more information, please refer to Google’s privacy policy (http://www.google.com/policies/privacy).
 Users can revoke YouNow’s access to Google user data via the Google security setting page (https://security.google.com/settings/security/permissions).

-**AVATARS**
+**CAMERA AND TRUEDEPTH API**

+Our apps make use of automatically collected information using the device camera and the TrueDepth API provided by Apple.
+The only use of this information is to track the user’s head, eyes and face so that the user can control the AR/Avatar experience.
+None of the information collected by the TrueDepth API ever leaves the user's device nor is it persistently stored on the device.

 YouNow does not use your photos or facial features, apart or together, for any reason other than to create and integrate your YouNow avatar into the YouNow software platform and programming.
 YouNow will not use your photos or facial features for facial recognition or any other function outside of of creating and integrating your avatar.
 YouNow's face detection software is not able to identify a specific person and therefore cannot be considered as collecting biometric information, provided however that if applicable law is modified such that the YouNow software is deemed to collect biometric information, you provide your expressed informed written consent to the continued operation of our service as in place prior to the modification of such applicable law.
-Your facial features as determined by Apple's TrueDepth API or similar software are not used in any third-party tracking or other third-party software.

 **ACCEPTANCE OF THIS PRIVACY POLICY**